 If you’re not able to find it, you can click here and then scroll down to “Instagram Posts”.

-If you would like to learn more about how to customise your Pinterest pins, you can check out my post "Use These Pinterest Marketing Strategies To Increase Traffic".
-I share with you graphic design terms (simplified) to make your pins 'pop' along with tips to attract impressions.
+If you would like to learn more about how to customise your Pinterest pins, you can check out my post “Use These Pinterest Marketing Strategies To Increase Traffic”.
+Or you can use a Pinterest template that I’ve created for you so that you can save time and work more on your site.
+I share with you graphic design terms (simplified) to make your pins ‘pop’ along with tips to attract impressions.

 How to Upload to your Pinterest Boards